Benitha-1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tr "A" "Z" | tr "c" "e": Replace all characters A and c from input to Z and e respectively . tr -d "cC": script that removes all letters c and C from input.
-rev: script that reverse its input.
+rev: script that reverse its input. cut -d ':' -f 1,6 /etc/passwd | sort: displays all users and their home directories, sorted by users.